Karyoplasma/JavaHotADatParser/README.md

 This project is a HotA.dat parser written in Java.
 It can export the entries into separate, editable files and merge them together when creating a new .dat file.

+**Always make a backup before you replace your HotA.dat file with the one this program created.
+Things can go wrong, so be safe.**

 ## Usage

 **This program requires Java 8 or newer.**